clartaq/cljs-tree/README.md

 When the page is initially loaded, it will show an outline with some subtopics expanded while other are collapsed.
 There are buttons at the bottom that demonstrate some more complicated functionality

 When you focus a topic, you can edit it -- the editing area is just a plain old HTML `textarea`.
 Any keyboard shortcuts that your browser supports can be used, with the exceptions listed below.
-For example, there is no special "delete-line-contents" shortcut since `Cmd-Backspace` does that, at least on macOS.
+For example, there is no special "delete-line-contents" shortcut since `Command-Backspace` does that, at least on macOS.

 You can always restore the outline to its original state by reloading the page.